spotinst/help/src/docs/ocean/features/ocean-nodes-tab-aks.md

    * Fallback to regular lifecycle: The node has fallen back to regular lifecycle, AND either one or more pods has restricted scale-down constraints or missing spot tolerations.
 * Pods

-The following filters above the table let you search according to one or more filter criteria:
+The following filters above the table let you search according to the criteria:

 * Workload requirements:
   * Node lifecycle: regular or spot